 We will use both the operator and the syndrome picture to analyze the properties of the toric code automaton and its gadgets.
-For the syndrome picture, classical maps associated with gadgets will be instrumental.
+For the syndrome picture, we will utilize the classical maps associated with gadgets.

-\subsubsection{Basic idea behind the construction}
+\subsection{Basic idea behind the construction}

 Let us now discuss the high-level idea behind our construction.
 Unlike in a classical automaton, it is impossible to directly measure the state of an individual qubit in a quantum code without affecting the stored logical state.
 Instead the automaton can only measure stabilizers, thereby revealing information about the errors, but not the logical state of the code.
 Therefore, the measurement and feedback model is the most natural model which will not destructively measure the underlying quantum state.